sparkfabrik/company-playbook/content/resources/seniority-acc-professional.md

 </span>

-* You help your team substantially improve internal projects, leading the joint effort and/or directly contributing work as necessary.
+* You own one or more internal projects making sure they are in good shape, documented and up to date.

 <span class='score only-print'>